This post must start with a WHOA.

 To that person I have nothing to say.
 But I would give the same vacant/OMG I- can't-think-because-I'm-a-girl expression that is shown on the movie poster.

-Whether you know it or not, this is what is happening in our brains ladies:
+Whether you know it or not, this is what is happening in our brains ladies: The Result of watching Confessions.

 This is what girls of all ages are watching.
-The women who can’t afford Gucci so instead buy knockoffs and lower their gaze when they see somebody staring at
+The women who can’t afford Gucci so instead buy knockoffs and lower their gaze when they see somebody staring at it.
+These are women who put designer sunglasses on their over-charged credit card and sigh when a new pair comes into fashion the next month.

 And what about the young ones?
 Is this what they have to aspire to?